-This 16th century building spans a rocky cleft and secures access to batteries higher up on the Rock.
+This 16th-century building spans a rocky cleft and secures access to batteries higher up on the Rock.
 A carved head on the eaves facing downhill is said to be a caricature of 'fause Menteith', the Earl of Menteith who captured William Wallace in 1305 and handed him over to the English.
 It is not a flattering carving!

-This 14th century arch is the oldest structure at Dumbarton Castle It was used to control access from the south to the summit of the Rock.
+This 14th-century arch is the oldest structure at Dumbarton Castle It was used to control access from the south to the summit of the Rock.
 Portcullis slots can be seen on both sides of the archway.

 White Tower Crag

 The highest point on the Rock, at 240 feet above sea level.
-During the medieval period the summit was topped by the White Tower.
+During the medieval period, the summit was topped by the White Tower.

 Built around 1790 and used to hold prisoners seized during the Napoleonic Wars.
-Near the prisin a set of steps go down into the rock to access a well.
+Near the prison a set of steps go down into the rock to access a well.
 This was probably the original well for the Dark Ages fortress.